StevenBlack/vocab/vocabulary.md

 ### misogyny
 Hatred of women.
-You can call a woman-hater a misogynist. misopedia The last of the miso- words we're going to include in this book; it means hatred of children, especially one's own.
-Certainly a good word to use on a day when the little ones are really getting on your nerves.

 ### mnemonic
-A trick used to help remember something, such as remembering someone's birthday because it's the same date as the Battle of Waterloo, or the colors of the spectrum by ROYGBIV, or trigonometry by SOHCAHTOA.
+A trick used to help remember something.

 ### mo